MakeSchool-Tutorials/Makestagram-Swift-Part2/P20-Friend-Search/content.md

 You should see our posts show up on the timeline!
 This is very exciting.
 Now you can use the app with multiple users!

+Don't worry if you do not see any images for the imported posts.
+It's due to limitations of Parse export/import functionality.

 #Conclusion

 This step serves as a nice template for implementing a search screen in Parse.
 It was mostly a re-iteration of things you have learned earlier on.
 Hopefully this re-iteration made you more comfortable in working with Storyboard and building View Controllers from scratch!